kkumarcodes/Shopmost/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## License
-By contributing, you agree that your contributions will be licensed under its GNU General Public License v3.0 License.